Klein-Maskit combination theorem for Anosov subgroups: Free products: Regularity

 Because of the special form of $\omega_n$ given in \eqref{eqn:specialform}, we observe that $\tau_\pm\in A$: For if $\hat\tau\in B$ is any point antipodal to the pair $\tau_\pm$, then, for all $k\in\N$, $\omega_{n_k} \hat\tau\in \omega_{n_k} B \subset A$, where the last inclusion follows from the fact that $(\omega_n)$ is of type A. In particular, $\omega_{n_k}\hat\tau \in A$.
 Furthermore, since $\omega_{n_k} \hat\tau \ra \tau_+$ and $A$ is compact, we obtain that $\tau_+\in A$.
 On the other hand, since we also have $\omega_{n_k}^{-1} B \subset A$, applying a similar argument, we get that $\tau_-\in A$ as well.

 In particular, $B\subset C(\tau_-)$.
-Hence, $\omega_{n_k} B \ra \{\tau_+\}$, as $k\ra\infty$.
+Hence, $\omega_{n_k} B \to \tau_+$, as $k\ra\infty$.
 The lemma then follows by the nesting in \eqref{eqn:nested}.

-Next, we consider the complementary case that $(\omega_n)$ is of type B. However, this case follows from the previous one by observing that $(\beta_1^{-1} \omega_n)$ is of type A, where $\beta_1\in\G_B$ is the common terminal letter of the elements in $(\omega_n)$. \end{proof}
+Next, we consider the complementary case that $(\omega_n)$ is of type B. However, this case follows from the previous one by observing that $(\beta_1^{-1} \omega_n)$ is of type A, where $\beta_1\in\G_B$ is the common leftmost letter of the reduced form of the elements in $(\omega_n)$. \end{proof}